Amos Mubunga Kambere

-Amos Mubunga Kambere is a Ugandan–Canadian author, educationist, and former lawmaker in the Parliament of Uganda.
+Amos Mubunga Kambere (born 1954) is a Ugandan–Canadian author, educationist, and former lawmaker in the Parliament of Uganda.
 In 1980, Amos Mubunga Kambere became the youngest Member of Parliament of Uganda at the age of twenty-six representing Kasese South.

 He is an author and has written a book titled Celebrating Literacy in the Rwenzori Region: Lest We Forget: A Biographical Narrative of Uganda's Youngest Member of Parliament, 1980–1985.
 The book has a second edition on Amazon.

 Biography

 Born in 1954 in Kyarumba, Kasese District in western Uganda, Amos Mubunga Kambere grew up on the slopes of the Rwenzori.
 He attended Kyarumba Primary School before joining high school in Uganda's capital, Kampala.
 He later studied Economics and Education at Kyambogo University College.

 In 1978, Amos traveled to Kabale, a district in the South Western part of Uganda where he taught at Kigezi High School as head of the commerce department.
 He also doubled as captain of a local football team called Kabale Town Council (KTC).